This is based on opinion. Please don't list it on a work's trope example list.

 The episode where El Chavo is Mis-blamed for theft, ostracized by everyone and leaves temporarily.
-It traumatised several generations: seeing everyone calling him a thief at his face is pretty hard to watch.
+It traumatised several generations: seeing everyone calling him a thief at his face is pretty hard to watch, and the scene that follows with El Chavo leaving the vecindad is even more heartbreaking, specially the part where he looks at his iconic barrel and touches it one last time before leaving.
 Made even better or worse by the ending: when El Chavo is cleared, he is talking to his friends about the time he spent away from the vecindad: he had gone to a church and, after being counseled by a priest, he decided to pray to God.
 Chilindrina and Quico assume he was praying for the thief to be caught, but Chavo instantly corrects them, saying he prayed for the culprit's reformation.
-The thief, Sr. Hurtado overhears this and is so touched that he has a Heel-Face Turn and not only returns everything he stole, but he also gets El Chavo a ham sandwich.
+The thief, Sr. Hurtado overhears this and is so touched that he has a Heel–Face Turn and not only returns everything he stole, but he also gets El Chavo a ham sandwich.

 Another one is when Profesor Jirafales tells Don Ramon that he (Profesor Jirafales) truly loves teaching and genuinely wants the best for his obtuse pupils.
 The kids overhear this and they write on the blackboard: "We all love you sir!".